-We are an organization that centers those at the margins by providing psychotherapy and consultation services that are collaborative, culturally responsive+personalized.
+We are an organization that centers those at the margins by providing psychotherapy and consultation services that are anti-oppressive, collaborative + culturally responsive.
 Our approach is based on the principle that has allowed our communities to persist;

 together, we can get through.

 SERVICES WE OFFER

 Emotion-Focused.
 Insight-Oriented.
 Lasting Change.

 Attachments.
 Communication.
 Navigating Conflicts.